This post covers how to plan a visit to the Borghese Gallery in Rome, including tickets, discounts, opening times, and what you will see here.

 - Get more information or to purchase tickets.

-There are multiple ways to get into the Borghese Gallery at a discounted rate.
 We will cover all the best deals and some common discounts that might become available in the near future.

 1. Tourist Attraction Discount Passes